PetrDlouhy/django-payments-payu/README.rst

    :express_payments:       use PayU express form
    :widget_branding:        tell express form to show PayU branding
    :store_card:             (default: False) whether PayU should store the card
-   :get_refund_description: A mandatory callable that is called with two keyword arguments `payment` and `amount` in order to get the string description of the particular refund whenever ``provider.refund(payment, amount)`` is called.
+   :get_refund_description: An optional callable that is called with two keyword arguments `payment` and `amount` in order to get the string description of the particular refund whenever ``provider.refund(payment, amount)`` is called.
+The callable is optional because of backwards compatibility.
+However, if it is not set, an attempt to refund raises an exception.
+A default value of `get_refund_description` is deprecated.
    :get_refund_ext_id:      An optional callable that is called with two keyword arguments `payment` and `amount` in order to get the External string refund ID of the particular refund whenever ``provider.refund(payment, amount)`` is called.
 If ``None`` is returned, no External refund ID is set.
 An External refund ID is not necessary if partial refunds won't be performed more than once per second.
 Otherwise, a unique ID is recommended since `PayuProvider.refund` is idempotent and if exactly same data will be provided, it will return the result of the already previously performed refund instead of performing a new refund.
 Defaults to a random UUID version 4 in the standard form.